The AI-Ready Non-Profit Back Office · Part 03

 Build in public

-Monthly notes from a builder, not a pitch deck
+Monthly notes from a builder

 What we're building, how long it actually takes, what it costs, what breaks.
 Written from inside the work.

-By subscribing you join the PF TECH mailing list to receive Mission Multiplied posts and occasional related PF TECH updates.
+By subscribing you join the PF TECH mailing list to receive Mission Multiplied posts.
 Monthly cadence.
 Unsubscribe anytime from any email.
-See our privacy policy at purposeforwardtech.com/privacy for how we handle your data.
+See our privacy policy at read.purposeforwardtech.com/privacy for how we handle your data.

 Personal projects are professional preparation.
-The reps you build solving problems that matter to you personally make you faster and more capable at the operational problems that matter organizationally.
+The reps you build solving problems that matter to you personally make you faster and more capable at the operational problems that matter organisationally.
 Start with something you actually care about solving.
 The skills transfer directly.

-Learn to build for your organization
+Learn to build for your organisation

 The Mission Multiplier Program is a small-group coaching cohort for non-profit practitioners who want to build real competency with AI tools in a context that matches their work.
 Monthly 90-minute workshops, 15–20 participants per group, evolving curriculum, and first access to TERN capabilities as they launch.
 If you have been waiting for the moment to start building — this is it.